-- A friendly face at the door, with a warm welcome, as well as the Order of Service, Welcome Sheet (with all of our notices for the week), and Hymn Book
+- A friendly face at the door, with a warm welcome, as well as the Order of Service, You will currently be asked to complete contact details for Track & Trace purposes.

 - Space for young children to play in the creche area, if Sunday School isn’t on.
 We are a family church, so we know that children aren’t always quiet- feel free to move in and out of the service if you need to have some “time out”.

-- Hymns, Readings, Prayer, and a Sermon, followed by Communion.
+- Music, Readings, Prayer, and a Sermon, followed by Communion.

-- Regular members often contribute to our collection- but visitors are our guests, so please don’t feel pressured!
+- Regular members often contribute to our collection, and we welcome further donations- but visitors are our guests, so please don’t feel pressured!

 - Tea and Coffee after the service in the Church Hall, where you will be most welcome!

 We look forward to meeting you very soon!

 St Mildred’s Church, Whippingham, and St James Church, East Cowes

 The Benefice of St Mildred’s Whippingham with St James’ East Cowes

 The following policy was agreed at the Parochial Church Council (PCC) meeting held on 8th May 2019 (St Mildred’s, Whippingham) and on 10th April 2019 (St James’, East Cowes).